abeldebeer/chefling-di-java/README.md

 ### Gradle

-Add jCenter to your `repositories` block:
+Add jCenter to your `repositories` block (not necessary for Android - jCenter is the default repository):

 ```groovy
 repositories {